 If you aren’t sure exactly what needs to be done and when, you’re not alone.
 Yet it’s important to understand that a UPS is not a device you can simply stick in a corner and forget.
 An effective maintenance strategy — targeting both the overall UPS and its batteries —is critical to your system’s ongoing reliability and performance.
 The type of batteries will also determine the level and frequency of service; for instance, most smaller UPS’s use sealed batteries that require little maintenance, while other models utilize flooded-cell batteries that require monthly attention.

-While some basic maintenance tasks — such as visual inspections — can be performed by in-house staff, the majority of service necessitates a trained technician from a professional service organization, both for the expertise required and also to ensure personnel safety.
-Here is an overview of our recommended UPS maintenance schedule:
+While some basic maintenance tasks — such as visual inspections — can be performed by in-house staff, most service necessitates a trained technician from a professional service organization, both for the expertise required and to ensure personnel safety.

 At least once a month, assign a competent staff member to:

 - Conduct a visual inspection of the UPS, making sure the overall environment is clean and free of dust and debris

 - Examine and evaluate the room’s ventilation system to confirm it is operational

 - Test batteries for adequate electrolytes and any indication of leaks

 - If a battery monitoring system is in place, review the results

 - Measure the batteries’ ambient temperature

 - If a generator is part of the building’s emergency-power system and feeds the UPS, test it